 Novice Intermediate Advanced Expert Technical knowledge outside of the core research area.
-0 1 5 2

-- Both acceptable and ideal targets were met according to our preliminary data. - The results do not align with previous assessment years though likely because of graduating over two times as many MS students compared to years past.
-However, we typically see a majority of students in the expert category with a minority in advanced. - D. Recommendations (not required for indirect measures) - Only 25% of students (2 of 8) were considered experts in this learning outcome.
+0 0 6 0

+- The acceptable target was not met since <20% of students were in the Expert category for this measurement. - The ideal target was met with 100% of students in Advanced or Expert category. - The results differ from previous assessment years with no MS student reaching Expert level in this measurement of technical knowledge outside of core research area. - For the acceptable target to have been reached, at least 2 out of 6 students would need to be at the expert level. - Data indicate our MS students are mostly meeting the program expectations.
+This shows that the MS program in FDSC provides a solid foundation for our students.

+- None of the students were considered experts in this learning outcome.
 This indicates that our MS students need to be exposed to technical knowledge outside of their area of expertise.
-Because of the limited time given to a MS degree (2 years), it is more difficult to achieve this when compared to a PhD program. - Although the idea target was met, we would like to move more students into the Expert level.
+Because of the limited time given to a MS degree (2 years), it is more difficult to achieve this when compared to a PhD program. - Although the ideal target was met, none of the students were considered experts in this learning outcome.
 We have met numerous times as a faculty to discuss curricula changes that will allow our students to be more fluent in knowledge outside of their core research area.
+However, as indicated, it is challenging to achieve this within the time constraints of a MS program.

-Previously we explored a graduate course in food science to expose students to various areas, but after the first offering, faculty were no longer supportive of this option.
-Thus, we are still in discussions about how to better develop the breadth and depth of knowledge obtained by out PhD students. - 6.
-Student Learning Outcome 3.
-Demonstrate scientific enquiry skills through the research performed - A. Assessment Measure 3. - Student knowledge will be assessed by the graduate committee during the proposal meeting and the defense.
+6. Student Learning Outcome 3.
+Demonstrate scientific enquiry skills through the research performed A. Assessment Measure 3.

+- Student knowledge will be assessed by the graduate committee during the proposal meeting and the defense.
 A determination by the committee is made individually based on information presented by students and through questions posed to the student.
-Graduate committees will design a line of questioning allowing the determination the depth of knowledge of the student in their specialty area. - This measure is direct. - Assessment measurement tool (See Appendix 2 Items 1, 2, 4, 5) - B. Acceptable and Ideal Targets (not required for indirect measures). - Acceptable Target: No students in the novice category for any on the rubric sub-categories (1, 2, 4, and 5), 60% of students in the Advanced or above category and at least 20% of students in the Expert category. - Ideal Target: 100% at or above the Advanced level for all rubric sub-categories.
+Graduate committees will design a line of questioning allowing the determination the depth of knowledge of the student in their specialty area. - This measure is direct. - Assessment measurement tool (See Appendix 2 Items 1, 2, 4, 5)

+B. Acceptable and Ideal Targets (not required for indirect measures).

+- Acceptable Target: No students in the novice category for any on the rubric sub-categories (1, 2, 4, and 5), 60% of students in the Advanced or above category and at least 20% of students in the Expert category. - Ideal Target: 100% at or above the Advanced level for all rubric sub-categories.

 Novice Intermediate Advanced Expert

-Topic Selection 0 0 3 5
+Topic Selection 0 0 1 5

-Design Process 0 0 5 3
+Design Process 0 0 3 3

-Conclusions 0 1 4 3
+Conclusions 0 0 3 3

-Limitations and Implications 0 0 5 3
+Limitations and Implications 0 0 3 3

-- Both acceptable and ideal targets were met for 3 out of the 4 subcategories according to our preliminary data. - The 'Conclusions' subcategory did not meet the ideal target. - The results are consistent with previous assessment years and indicate our MS students are meeting or exceeding the program expectations.
-There also was improvement in "Topic Selection" from previous years with nearly 100% of students in the expert category.
+- Both acceptable and ideal targets were met for 1 out of the 4 subcategories according to our preliminary data. - The 'Design Process', 'Conclusions', and 'Limitations and Implications' subcategories did not meet the acceptable target.
+However, all have 50% of students each in Advanced and Expert categories. - The results are consistent with or improved from previous assessment years and indicate our MS students are meeting or exceeding the program expectations.

-- D. Recommendations (not required for indirect measures) - Based on the results of each sub-category within this rubric, the graduate students are meeting or exceeding expectations for the program. - There was a general lack of knowledge related to 'Conclusions'.
+- Based on the results of each sub-category within this rubric, the graduate students are mostly meeting expectations for the program. - The sub-categories on 'Conclusions' and 'Limitations and Implications' continue to be more difficult to reach our acceptable target.
 This is potentially indicative of the students not being able to translate their findings to 'real-world' applications or to understand the impact of their work.
 However, these competencies are somewhat expected for MS students.